jwalton/lol-js/README.md

 =======

-lol-js will automatically cache results from Riot's API for you, allowing you to focus on using the data rather than worrying about rate limits.
+lol-js will automatically cache results from Riot's API for you, allowing you to focus on using the data rather than worrying about rate limits and the Riot server going down.

 The easiest way to cache objects is to use a built-in cache type.
 The following built in cache types exist: